 Thanks to the extra boost from the discrete graphics chip, the Surface Book also has more than double the performance for gaming.
 This is evidenced by its 1,868 point Fire Strike score compared to the Dell's 739-point performance.

-The only figure I can draw to compare this machine to the 15-inch MacBook Pro is the GeekBench score.
+The only figure we could draw to compare this machine to the 15-inch MacBook Pro is the GeekBench score.
 In the multi-core test, Microsoft's laptop finished with 6,635 points, whereas two outlets saw the 15-inch Apple's steely steed completed the test with an average of 14,258 – an unsurprising result, considering the MacBook Pro has twice the number of processor cores.

 Pixels to please